google/go-cloud/internal/website/content/tutorials/order.md

 ---
-title: "Order"
+title: "Order Processor"
 date: 2019-07-09T10:22:39-04:00
 draft: true
-showInSidenav: false  # only for sections (any level)
-pagesInSidenav: false  # only for top-level sections
 weight: 5
 toc: true
 ---

-In this tutorial, we will run a Go CDK application called Order on a local machine.
+In this tutorial, we will run a Go CDK application called Order Processor on a local machine.

 <!--more-->

-Order is a sample application that lets users place orders to convert images to PNG format, and to view the results.
+Order Processor is a sample application that lets users place orders to convert images to PNG format, and to view the results.
 The main business logic is written in a cloud-agnostic manner using the generic APIs for blob, pubsub and docstore.

-The Order application has two parts: a web frontend, and an image-processing backend called a processor.
+The Order Processor application has two parts: a web frontend, and an image-processing backend called a processor.
 They communicate over a pubsub topic, store order information in a docstore collection, and store image files in a blob bucket.

 ## Prerequisites